Restaurant Marketing: 26 Trends and Ideas for 2023

 The audience may be smaller in terms of your overall marketing efforts, but that shouldn’t discourage you.
 These participants have opted in and can have the largest impact on your bottom line.

-They expect and are ready to receive your offers, updates, coupons, and messages.
+As a result, they expect and are ready to receive your offers, updates, coupons, and messages.
 These guests want to interact with your brand.

 Are you currently offering a customer loyalty program?
 Is it truly working for your establishment?
 Are you seeing a positive ROI?
 Do you have the means to collect and measure the data that can tell you these things?